This is a complete guide to video podcasting.

 Read to start your own podcast?
 Learn the nitty-gritty details of starting your own show in our comprehensive guide.
 Learn how to start a podcast.

-4 Types of Video Podcast
+4 Types of Video Podcasts

 1. Static Image Recording